KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 1. Type it manually (for advance users).

-2. Select members from the pivot table: to select a members that are going to be included in a set, the user should (see :numref:`selectingmembers`):
+2. Select members from the pivot table: to select a members that are going to be included in a set, the user should (see next figure):

    -  click on select from table button,
    -  click on members in a pivot table,